Myrmecodia beccarii

 Myrmecodia beccarii, ant-house plant, is an epiphytic plant on Melaleuca trees and others with spongy bark in the wetlands and mangroves of tropical north Queensland, Australia from Cooktown to Mission Beach.
-The prickly, swollen stems develop natural hollows which are invaded by the golden ant (Iridomyrmex cordatus) in a symbiotic arrangement.
+The prickly, swollen caudex develops natural hollows which are colonised by the golden ant (Philidris cordatus) in a symbiotic arrangement.
 The ants patrol the plant, removing leaf-eaters, while their excreta is absorbed by the plant for nutrition.

 The flowers are white and tubular, to 10 mm, and the fruit is white/translucent containing a single seed.
 These seeds are transported to other trees by the mistletoebird (Dicaeum hirundinaceum).